erlwes/InactiveWipe/README.md

 ### 🟡 Prerequisites
-* A registered app with the `User Read All` Graph permission See this [step-by-step guide](https://github.com/erlwes/InactiveWipe/blob/main/AppRegistration.md)
+* A registered app with the `User Read All` and `AuditLog.Read.All` Graph permissions See this [step-by-step guide](https://github.com/erlwes/InactiveWipe/blob/main/AppRegistration.md)